Population-Transcriptomics/C1-CAGE-preview/tutorial.md

-An expression table of transcript counts is prepared with the "properly paired" reads using the "level1" command of the [PromoterPipeline] (http://genome.gsc.riken.jp/plessy-20150516/PromoterPipeline_20150516.tar.gz) version 2015.02.12 or greater, after filtering out CAGEscan reads with the flag 0x40.
+An expression table of transcript counts is prepared with the "properly paired" reads using the "level1" command of the [PromoterPipeline] (http://genome.gsc.riken.jp/plessy-20150516/PromoterPipeline_20150516.tar.gz) version 2015.02.12 or greater (for UMI support), after filtering out CAGEscan reads with the flag 0x40.
 Reads that have both the same TSS and UMI count for one transcript.
 This data has single nucleotide resolution, and is converted in to a promoter expression table with the "level2" command of the